 Many Muslims travel home to be with their families during Ramadan.
 Some shops and restaurants may be closed until sundown or for consecutive days while the proprietor is away.
-Long-haul transportation might run on an erratic or modified schedule due to less drivers and more demand.
+Long-haul transportation might run on a modified schedule due to less drivers and more demand.
 Traveling locals typically stay with family members, so accommodation is rarely affected during Ramadan, so no need to plan farther ahead than usual.

 As the sun nears the horizon, large groups of Muslims meet to break the day's fast with a festive meal known as iftar.
 Special desserts, performances, and public gatherings are often open to the public.
 Don't be shy about wandering into a tent in a public space to say hello and interact with locals.

 The most important rule for traveling in Asia during Ramadan?
 Be courteous!
 Locals observing Ramadan who haven't eaten all day may understandably have a little less energy for handling complaints or inquiries.
 Refraining from smoking all day sometimes puts a strain on nerves.
-Be a little more patient with people, especially if expressing grievances about something.
+Be a little more patient with people, especially if expressing a grievance about something.